Potomac Creek (44ST2)

 by Owasco immigrants ca. 1300 AD and was abandoned ca. 1550 AD, prior to European contact.
 The

-site has been a focus of archaeological interest since the 1930s.
+site has been a focus of archaeological interest since at least the 1930s.

 The site derives particular significance from the presence of multiple palisade lines erected at

 different times during the site's approximately 250 year occupation.
 Such repeated fortification